marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 Depending on the networkID passed in when instantiating an `Avalanche` object in the code, the encoded addresses used will have a distinctive Human Readable Part(HRP) per each network.

-_Example Address: 5 - X-`fuji`19rknw8l0grnfunjrzwxlxync6zrlu33yxqzg0h_
+_Example Address: 5 - X-`tahoe`19rknw8l0grnfunjrzwxlxync6zrlu33yxqzg0h_

-For Fuji Testnet, 5 is the correct value to use.
+For Tahoe Testnet, 5 is the correct value to use.

 #### Settings for Validation